skatkov/skatkov.com/now.md

 My crypto enthusiasm got reignited with appearance of DeFi.
 So as another side-project, I spend time exploring DeFi protocols and build decentralized infra for web3 in a garage.

 # Investments
 What to do with money that I managed to accumulate?
-Don't let them just sit on a bank account@ Getting familiar with ETF, stocks and luxury goods (mainly watches)
+Can't let them just sit in bank account!
+Gotta get familiar with ETF, stocks and luxury goods (mainly watches)